ngzhian/blog/content/noc-soc-mc-mapping.md

 > Complete 12 MCs by taking CS modules at level-4000 or above, or modules approved by the Department of Computer Science<br/>
 > or<br/>
 > 12 MCs of Industrial Experience Training.

+For **IS/EC** students, they can map IS4010 Industry Internship Programme (equivalent to 12-MC FYP or 3 IS modules) to NOC (TR3101 and TR3102).
+The other TR module confirmed is TR2202 Technological Innovation.
+(Thanks Jason for this!)

 Check the requirements for your cohort to be sure.